Celia M. Hunter: Legacy

 Celia Hunter died on December 1, 2001, at age 82.
 She spent her last night writing letters to Congressmen in support of protecting the Arctic National Wildlife Refuge from oil drilling.
 Her life spanned an important part of Alaska's history.
 Hunter was a cornerstone of the conservation movement in Alaska.
 Her legacy can be shown through her work with the ACS and ACF.

 Hunter's list of accomplishments and her lasting legacy are affirmations that she was an effective leader for over 50 years.
-In a final radio interview, two weeks prior to her passing, she gave some advice to the future: "I think what I'd like to leave with people your age is the idea that change is possible, but you're going to have to put your energy into it… I'm past eighty and I'm not going to be the mover and shaker of this, but people like you are.
-And you're going to have to bite the bullet and decide what kind of world you want to live in."

 Conservation legacy

-Celia Hunter started the Alaska Conservation Foundation (ACF) in 1980, previously known as the Alaska Conservation Society (ACS).
-Hunter served on the board of trustees for more than 18 years.
-She spent her time growing the foundation, inspiring the next generation, and protecting the Alaskan wilderness.
-Shortly before her death, Hunter said "Change is possible, but you have to put your energy into it.
-You can’t expect me, I’m past 80, to be the mover and the shaker of this, but people like you are.
-And you’re going to have to bite the bullet and really decide what kind of world you want to live in."
+Celia Hunter started the Alaska Conservation Foundation (ACF) in 1980, previously known as the Alaska Conservation Society (ACS), and served on the board of trustees for more than 18 years.

 Rampart Dam

 Soon after its formation, ACS found itself opposing two other major battles: Rampart Dam and Project Chariot.
 Rampart Dam, the first battle was over the proposal to build a dam on the Yukon River at a location known as The Ramparts.
 The Rampart Dam would have created a lake 300 miles (480 km) long and affected climates and ecosystems clear into the Yukon Territories.
 As well as submerged numerous small villages, inundated millions of acres of rich waterfowl and wildlife habitat, and displaced large numbers of mammal populations.
 Celia Hunter, Ginny Wood, and other ACS members worked diligently to expose the shortcomings of the proposal.
 Rampart Dam would have theoretically produced vast quantities of electrical power and involved the construction of a large aluminum processing complex in Southcentral Alaska to take advantage of the cheap power.
 Debates took place in Fairbanks and were largely attended by the public.
 Woods recalls Hunter talking about the economics of the project and not just about saving moose and ducks.
 By doing her homework, Hunter was successful in exposing common sense complications and problems with the proposal.